ApamaCommunity/apama-log-analyzer/README.rst

 For information about the meaning of the status lines which may be helpful when analyzing the csv files, see the Resources section below.

-Note that the ``overview.html`` page uses the http://dygraphs.com JavaScript library to display the charts, and these are downloaded from the internet when the page is opened, so you will need an internet connection to open the ``overview.html`` page correctly (though you don't need one to run the analyzer, so ).
+Note that the ``overview.html`` page uses the http://dygraphs.com JavaScript library to display the charts, and these are downloaded from the internet when the page is opened, so you will need an internet connection to open the ``overview.html`` page correctly (though you don't need one to run the analyzer).

 User status lines
 -----------------